Drug Solicitors - Possession, Intent to Supply and Conspiracy to Supply / Import

 Evidence in Possession with Intent to Supply Cases

-The classic defence which a lawyer for drug possession may put forward on behalf of his or her client is the defence of personal use.
+The classic defence which a drugs solicitor may put forward on behalf of his or her client for drug possession is the defence of personal use.
 This means that drugs that have been found were to be consumed only by the defendant.

 The prosecution might seek to put forward evidence which they say shows that the use is not only personal.